pnshad/42-Header-vim/README.md

 The script will also automatically update the timestamp in the header whenever you save the file.

-## Customization

-If you want to customize the appearance of the 42 header, you can modify the code inside the `Stdheader` function.
-You can change the width, formatting, or add additional information to the header as per your requirements.

 ## Acknowledgements

 This script is inspired by the 42 school curriculum.
 Thanks to the 42 school for providing the opportunity to work on this project.